Service & Advocacy

 The Zonta Club of Joliet has a long history of providing small grants to local organizations that serve girls, women and their families.
 Some past area recipients of these grants include:

-Bad Lady Outreach
+Bag Lady Outreach

 Big Sisters and Crisis Line